 If you don’t mind monitoring the Disney Park Pass reservations calendar, consider booking multiple days at Disney’s Hollywood Studios.
 Even if you’re only going to do DHS one day, it’s savvy strategy to book reservations for DHS on your Epcot and possibly Animal Kingdom days in addition to your dedicated DHS day.

-With the 7 am virtual queue time, it’s possible to attempt to score Star Wars: Rise of the Resistance boarding passes from outside the park before you start your day.
+With the 7 am entry time, it’s possible to attempt to score Star Wars: Rise of the Resistance boarding passes from outside the park before you start your day.
 If you’re unsuccessful, you can change your Disney Park Pass reservations day-of to Epcot or Animal Kingdom subject to availability.
-(However, keep in mind that the 1 pm virtual queue is currently much easier to join–that’ll almost certainly change in October 2021, though.)

 This is our recommendation because it’s always easier to change from Disney’s Hollywood Studios to another park than vice-versa.
 By the time your travel dates arrive, it’s entirely conceivable that DHS will be fully booked for every day of your trip.
 Same goes for Magic Kingdom on some dates, whereas Animal Kingdom and EPCOT usually have same-day availability.